the-openary/website-dev/content/english/pages/getting-started.md

 # meta title
 meta_title: ""
 # meta description
-description: "This is meta description"
+description: "Getting started at The Openary"
 # save as draft
 draft: false
 ---

-Join the [Discord](https://discord.com/invite/VZFWGp7FHZ).
-It'll help a lot.

-### Overview

-Want to get involved?
+##### Ready to start your innovation journey?
 Great!
-Usually, this involves building one of our projects first.
+This is the place.
+Here's how the site works:

+Under **Projects** is a list of projects that you can make (although currently, there is only Neutrino).
 Heres an overview of each:

-**Neutrino**: A cheap, portable 3D printer.
-Under $300 CAD.
+- [**Neutrino**](/projects/neutrino): A simple, portable 3D printer for under $200 USD.
+PET Bottle recycling capabilities soon!

-**TBD**: More projects to come!
+- **TBD**: More projects to come!
 Got tons of ideas.

+Under **Resources** is a list of pages that contain generally good to know information.
+These include

+- [**Project Design**](/resources/project-design): A page explaining how *you* can get started with designing your own project!
+It consists of everything that we learned over the design of Neutrino, starting from brainstorming all the way to assembly.
+Currently WIP.
+- **TBD**: More to come...

+Under [**Blog**](/blog) is our personal blog.
+Anyone from the team can make a blog post.

+Make sure to join the [Discord.](https://discord.com/invite/VZFWGp7FHZ) There you'll be able to connect with others and get help.
+It's totally worth it.

-### FAQ
+#### FAQ
 WIP